 Chicago invited Garcia to spring training in 1961, but Cincinnati's Vada Pinson hit him with a line drive that broke Mike's leg.
 After recovering, Garcia worked out with the Washington Senators and was signed on July 19.
 He pitched 16 times in relief, but was released before the season ended.
 At age 37, Garcia's baseball days were over.

 Over the course of his career Garcia won 142 games and lost 97.
-His 3.26 ERA was 17 percent better than the league average, after adjusting for the parks where he pitched, equal to that of Gaylord Perry and Bert Blyleven, who had much longer careers.
+His 3.27 ERA was 17 percent better than the league average, after adjusting for the parks where he pitched, equal to that of Gaylord Perry, who had a much longer career.
 Garcia was a workhorse, starting and relieving and finishing in the top four in innings pitched every year from 1951-1954.
 He is the only one of Cleveland's Big Four who is not in the Hall of Fame, because his prime years lasted only six seasons, from 1949 through 1954.
 Analyst Bill James dismissed his low ERA as a product of "cold, cavernous Cleveland Memorial Stadium, which at that time had a pitcher's mound higher than the white cliffs of Dover."
 His more famous teammates enjoyed the same home-field advantage, but it was Garcia who recorded the staff's lowest ERA in four of those six seasons.

 Garcia had bought a dry-cleaning shop in the Cleveland suburb of Parma in 1955 and named it "Big Bear Cleaners."
 After leaving baseball he ran the business, played some slow-pitch softball, served as commissioner of a local Little League and continued to race his midget cars.